Here are some pictures from my trip to New Orleans, Louisiana and surrounding areas in 2002. (Click on the pictures to view larger)

 I went to Cancún, Mexico in 2004 with my friend "Uncle Milty."
 The first part of the trip was postponed as a result of a Hurricane Ivan passing by.
 Hurricane Ivan was said to be a category 5.
 We spent an entire day in the the basement Ballroom Conference Center of the Hotel.
 But after that it was fun!
 Swim-up pool bar, white sandy beaches, turquoise blue water, and Chichen Itza.
 (The Chichen Itza pictures are posted separate).

+*Click on the picture to see them larger.
 Me on our hotel balcony after the hurricane when they let us return.

 The beach from the view of our balcony after the hurricane passed.
 Milty at the swim-up pool bar.